-16 Celebs Who Have Been Open About Medical & Health Conditions
+16 Celebs Who Are Open About Health Conditions

 Sometimes, it is easy to think of celebrities as being immune to terrible things that happen to the rest of us.
 After all, they are rich and famous and put on a pedestal in the public eye, and it seems like they have everything at their disposal.
 But this doesn't change the fact that they are human like everyone else, and thus, they are susceptible to very human issues.
 One of those issues is medical conditions, both mental and physical.
 Some celebrities have been open about having medical and health conditions, which is an important thing as it makes fans going through similar situations feel like they're not alone.

 Though health and wellness are truly personal and private things, it can be quite a positive thing when a celebrity speaks out about battling a medical issue for a number of reasons.
 First, it raises awareness.
 If a fan sees that a big star is dealing with something, they might be more likely to see a doctor or health professional for preventative care, like a checkup or screening.
 Another big reason is that it decreases the stigma of certain illnesses.
 It makes people feel comfortable asking for help and discussing their issues.
 And, of course, it also makes them feel like they're not alone.
 And it's always nice to have a little reminder of that sometimes.

 Here are 16 celebs who have been open about their mental and physical health issues.

 1. Demi Lovato

 The "Confident" singer often speaks out about her past struggle with an eating disorder and being diagnosed with bipolar disorder.
 Recently, the singer launched mental health awareness campaign Be Vocal to inspire others.